-Afridi & Angell is a leading full-service law firm in the United Arab Emirates (the 'U.A.E.').
-The firm, one of the most established in the U.A.E., was founded in 1975, not long after the formation of the U.A.E. in 1971.
-Our offices are located in Dubai (head office), Abu Dhabi and Sharjah.
+Afridi & Angell is a leading full-service law firm in the United Arab Emirates (the 'UAE').
+The firm, one of the longest established in the UAE, was founded in 1975, four years after the formation of the UAE in 1971.
+Our offices are located in Dubai (head office), Abu Dhabi, the DIFC and Sharjah, and we are qualified to render legal services in all of these jurisdictions.

 Our history and reputation for quality legal work has made the firm an integral part of the country's legal landscape and one of the premier law firms in the region.
-The quality and high standards of the firm are set and preserved by the partners who have many years of experience in the U.A.E.
+The quality and high standards of the firm are set and preserved by the partners, who have many years of experience in the UAE.
 Our lawyers are trained in international jurisdictions, and bring with them international experience and the world's business languages.